loganfoote/sagi/README.md

 1. **Create a Conda Environment:**
    - In your terminal, create a new Conda environment by running:
      ```sh
-     conda create -n myenv python=3.8
+     conda create -n sagi python=3.11
      ```
-   - Replace `myenv` with the name you want for your environment and `3.8` with the version of Python you need.
+   - `sagi` is the name of the environment we will use for the lessons.

 2. **Activate the Environment:**
    - Activate your environment by running: